MRU-F2025-COMP3504/mru-exchange/README.md

 ```
 ### Build Releases

-For updating the repository to include new changes to the files, use the main [main](https://github.com/MRU-F2025-COMP3504/mru-exchange/tree/main)
+For updating the repository to include new changes to the files, use the [main](https://github.com/MRU-F2025-COMP3504/mru-exchange/tree/main)

-Every time a feature is rolled out and confirmed to be working, merge the branch from main [Stable](https://github.com/MRU-F2025-COMP3504/mru-exchange/tree/Stable)
+Every time a feature is rolled out and confirmed to be working, merge the branch from [Stable](https://github.com/MRU-F2025-COMP3504/mru-exchange/tree/Stable)

 **DO NOT PUSH DIRECTLY INTO STABLE BRANCH**

-### Testing
+### Running Tests

 The system uses [vitest](https://vitest.dev/) for application testing.
 The following script runs unit and integration tests: